All right, enough of that.

 The movie has several things in its favor.

 The first is its dialog.
 Fantastic writing, a crossbreed of short, clipped, stylized, Hemingwayesque hardboiled, and quasi-aristocratic 19th century formalism.
 Very much unlike--and even against the grain of--what's usually found in Westerns.
 Very good.

 Its third strength is a subtlety in the storytelling that is quite striking.
 Striking as subtlety goes, anyway.
-APPALOOSA doesn't go for emotional or visceral manipulation, not once--it shows what's happening, and leaves it up to the viewer to decide what the characters are thinking.
-This gives us some ambiguity with which to play, which means every viewer, by filling in the gaps, makes it a different movie in his or her own head, and that's not only good filmmaking; it's a kind I find particularly appealing.
-Of course, the problem with it is that those who don't want to (or can't) use their heads will probably just end up hating it, because it seems, to them, as empty as their own heads.
-But a movie comprehensible to a complete moron isn't a goal particularly well-suited for the creation of quality cinema, either, in spite of what Hollywood's money-men seem to think.
+APPALOOSA doesn't go for emotional or visceral manipulation, not once--it shows what's happening and leaves it up to the viewer to decide what the characters are thinking.
+This gives us some ambiguity with which to play, which means every viewer, by filling in the gaps, makes it a different movie in his or her own head.
+That's not only good filmmaking, it's a kind I find particularly appealing.
+Of course, the problem with it is that those who don't want to (or can't) use their heads will probably just end up hating it, because it seems to them as empty as their own heads.
+But a movie comprehensible to a complete moron isn't a goal particularly well-suited for the creation of quality cinema either, in spite of what Hollywood's money-men seem to think.

 APPALOOSA's fourth strength is its score, which is, like the storytelling, subtle, and often quite good.
 Some of it isn't at all the sort of music you generally hear in Westerns, and while some of it isn't particularly standout-ish on the scale of Really Frickin' Impressive, it does work with the picture, really coming through very well at several points in the movie.
 This and its original elements certainly make it worth a mention.